EdwardKariuki/Birthday_card/README.md

 # Birthday_card
-A UI on selecting views,positioning views and styling views for a birthday card.
+A UI demonstrating views selection,positioning and styling with a birthday card.